 - Fish Meal is an excellent source of nitrogen and potassium.
 It is a byproduct of fish farming.

 Let your soil test be your guide when adding fertilizers and amendments to your soil.
-Too much of a good thing is worse than not enough so don’t overdo it.
-The idea is to feed the soil not the plants.
-Healthy soil results in healthy growth.
+Too much of a good thing is worse than not enough, so don’t overdo it.
+The idea is to feed the soil, not the plants.
+Remember: healthy soil makes for healthy plants!